hogeschool/webdev-semester/24-25/StarterKit/readme.md

 https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli
 - `dotnet add package Microsoft.EntityFrameworkCore.Sqlite`

+## Run the project
+The following commands needs to be executed every time you want to run the project.

+### Backend
+- Run `dotnet ef database update` to run the database migrations.
+If you run this for the first time, the tool will create a local database (.db) file for you.
+You only need to run this if you have database changes.
+- Run `dotnet watch run` to start the backend in watch mode.
+- The application will be available on [http://localhost:5097/](http://localhost:5097/)

+### Frontend
+- Go inside the `/Frontend/` directory `cd Frontend`
+- Run `yarn install` or `npm npm install`
+- `yarn watch` or `npm run watch` will build a development Javascript bundle in watch mode

 ## Adding a new database migrations
 Whenever you make a change to the `DatabaseContext` you will need to add another migrations.
 All the database changes are being managed from the `/Migrations/` folder, the content of this folder is automatically generated